-However, if your rook is stuck in front of the pawn, your opponent will usually have the upper hand.
+However, if you stuck your rook in front of the pawn, your opponent will usually have the upper hand.
 As usual, it all depends on the position on the board and it doesn’t mean that placing the rook in front of the pawn leads to a loss.

-The second best position for the rook to defend a passed pawn is from lateral.
-You will see many endgames where placing the look on the lateral is very useful since it can defend more than one weakness and give the king some freedom to move.
+The second best position for the rook to defend a passed pawn is from the lateral.
+You will see many endgames where placing the look on the lateral is very useful.
+It is like that since it can defend more than one weakness.
+It can give the king some freedom to move as well.

-Most of the times, the defense of a difficult rook endgame is based on giving checks to the rival king from behind.
+Most of the time, the defense of a difficult rook endgame is based on giving checks to the rival king from behind.

 When you have to defend a rook endgame, do your best not to stay passive.
 Look for counterplay by creating a passed pawn or weaknesses in your opponent’s camp; it’s important that you have a target of attack and a clear active idea.

-If you are the one who has the upper hand, try to limit your opponent’s active ideas and give as little chances as possible.
+If you are the one who has the upper hand, try to limit your opponent’s active ideas.
+And, give as few chances as possible.